 There are a number of factors when it comes to a mother’s postpartum mental health.
 When thinking about maternity leave there are direct impacts.
 One is the lack of rest a mom gets (in general) and even more when returning to work.
 The body takes around 18 months to heal.
 Hormones take months to regulate.
 Many moms find themselves more stressed with the pressures of childcare, logistics, fitting in appointments, breastmilk supply (if applicable), and more.

 For families who choose to breastfeed, improved maternity leave policies lead to improved breastfeeding outcomes.
-A recent California study shows marked increase in breastfeeding duration for women who have paid medical leave.
+A recent California study shows a marked increase in breastfeeding duration for women who have paid medical leave.

-This article is primarily focuses on maternity leave.
+This article is primarily focused on maternity leave.
 However, it is important to also note the lack of overall parental leave (including partners) can lead to a lack of partner involvement.
-Retuning to work early can interfere with bonding and also make relationship balance difficult.
+Returning to work early can interfere with bonding and also make relationship balance difficult.
 Partners who are able to take that time for early bonding, interaction, and involvement are more likely to continue being involved parents.